 - Convert to MNI

 - Potato Print

-- Voxel Supression
+- Voxel Suppression

 - Show Histogram

 - Hierarchical Mesh Model

 - Animate Data

 - Pause Animation

 - Show Graphics

 - Show Active Regions

 - Tag Anatomic Regions

 - Show Brain Regions(Four Regions)

-5.3.3 Pipeline Class
+6.3.3 Pipeline Class

 Chaining Processor operations are happened here.
-A pipeline is an object that the user can save to or load from it a file.
-Thus, it also presents the user to create his/her own presets.
-When a Processor is added to the Pipeline, Pipeline object checks whether it is the first Processor to be added, and if it is, is it an input type Processor.
+A pipeline is an object that responsible for controlling the processors.
+The user can add or remove processes.
+Thus, the user can create his/her presets.
+When a Processor is added to the Pipeline, Pipeline object checks whether it is the first Processor to be added.
+And then, processes will be run orderly to visualize the brain data in a desired way.